akinfelami/pickup/README.md

 - start the api

   - the api uses firebase authentication and mongodb.
 Please refer to their individual documentations to get the appropriate credentials.
+  - the api also uses redis for databse caching.
+Obtain relevant credentials from redis cloud

     ```
     cd api